 Lava vs Magma

-Now that we know that both magma and lava is molten rock, the differentiation between the two has to pertain to their different locations.
-We stand on cool earth, and cannot even think or imagine how hot down there at the center of the earth.
-As one travels down the crust and enters the mantle, the temperature gradually increases and there are pockets of mantle where one can find molten rock.
+Magma, as we discussed earlier, is molten rock.
+We stand on the cool earth, and cannot even think or imagine how hot down there at the center of the earth.
+As one travels down the crust and enters the mantle, the temperature gradually increases, and there are pockets of mantle where one can find molten rock.
 This molten rock, called magma, finds its way up to the surface of the earth through fissures and cracks and also through chambers that fed into volcanoes.

-• Magma is the molten rock material deep inside earth’s crust, while the same magma, when it finds its way to a volcano through fissures and cracks, and comes out of the mouth of the volcano, is referred to as lava.
+• Magma is the molten rock material deep inside earth’s crust.
+Meanwhile the same magma, when it finds its way to a volcano through fissures and cracks, and comes out of the mouth of the volcano, is referred to as lava.

 • So magma is deep underground, while lava is the hot mixture of gases and molten rocks that comes out of the volcano.